Warrenton, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 What Compensation Can I Get for My Dog Bite in Warrenton, MO?

-• Lost Time at Work — If you or your child have been injured because of a dog, you might lose your earning capacity for a certain period of time.
+• Lost Wages — If you or your child have been injured because of a dog, you might lose your earning capacity for a certain period of time.
 The money you lost from not working can be reimbursed to you.

-• Pain and Suffering — Being attacked by a dog can be a traumatic experience.
-Emotional stress, scarring, ongoing fear, and other factors can have lifelong consequences.
+• Pain and Suffering — Being attacked by a dog can be traumatic.
+Emotional stress, scarring, ongoing fear, and other factors have lifelong consequences.
 These types of non-economic damages are factored into personal injury settlements and verdicts.

-• Punitive Damages — Although rare, in certain circumstances a victim can sue for punitive damages if the owner's conduct was intentional or extreme.
+• Punitive Damages — Though rare, in some circumstances a victim can sue for punitive damages if the owner's conduct was intentional or extreme.

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our Warrenton, MO personal injury lawyers will ensure that no money is left on the table in your claim.